isamplesorg/isamples_webui/faceted_search/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Note that since we are npm linking the `solr-faceted-search-react` component, you'll need to make sure you've started a webpack watch in *that* directory for those changes to show up in this project:
+`npm run watch`

 ### `npm test`

 Launches the test runner in the interactive watch mode.\